Kathy Kenwright, M.S., Program Director

 - An earned BS degree in biology, chemistry, microbiology or other science from an accredited university.

-- In addition to their BS degree requirements, qualified students must have successfully completed with a “C” or better the specific prerequisite courses required for medical laboratory science.
+- In addition to their BS degree requirements, qualified students must have successfully completed with a “C” or better the specific prerequisite courses required for medical technology.

 - Submit a satisfactory score on the Graduate Record Exam (GRE).